Some businesses are easy to get into, but very competitive. Others are very, very hard to get into, without a lot of capital, or an original idea.

 As more and more people try to get into this business, you can end up developing all of these currencies and also causing people to lose faith in them, as some of them no doubt will fail.
 If there are 100 crypto-currencies out there, it will cause trouble for many or most.

 Barriers to entry in the marketplace serve to keep out competitors, which can sometimes be a good thing or a bad thing.
 For example a valid patent or other intellectual property portfolio can be used to prevent others from moving into your business space, at least for someone limited period of time.
-This at least allows you, in theory, to develop your business and achieve market share while forcing competitors to catch up to play catch-up.
+This at least allows you, in theory, to develop your business and achieve market share while forcing competitors to play catch-up.

-In other industries which require a large amount of technical expertise and capital equipment provide steep barriers to entry for new competitors.
+In other industries, which require a large amount of technical expertise and capital equipment, these requirement provide steep barriers to entry for new competitors.
 The car making business is very difficult to break into, as Elon Musk is finding out.
 Building an automobile which will meet Federal safety standards, emission standards, and gas mileage regulations is very, very difficult.
 Moreover, since automobiles are dangerous, it is inevitable you eventually be sued by someone who gets into an accident in one of your cars.
 If your company is very thinly financed, you cannot survive such a suit, particularly if dozens, hundreds, or thousands are hurt due to a defect.
 The car business is a classic case of go big or go home.
 Small competitors just not going to make it in that business, or if they do it's a Herculean effort.

 So what does this all mean?
 Well, if someone tells you the "next big thing!" is some form of crypto-currency or some sort of "app" or website, ask yourself if low barriers to entry will fail to prevent others from moving into this space if the product or service starts becoming successful.
-If something is wildly profitable, others will copy the idea, and unless they can keep competitors out, they first to market may be forced out - particularly if the competitors have deeper pockets and are better capitalized.
+If something is wildly profitable, others will copy the idea, and unless they can keep competitors out, the first to market may be forced out - particularly if the competitors have deeper pockets and are better capitalized.

 Similarly, when someone announces a new "investment" like the Elio 3-wheeled car or the Tesla electric car, you have to ask yourself whether the company in question has the capital to dive into the very capital-intensive automobile production business.
 Tesla has done OK so far with limited production (by automotive standards) of its roadster, model-S and model-X (the latter having some teething problems as it is unnecessarily complex - the "gull wing" doors remind me too much of the Bricklin and the DeLorean).
 But the mass-production of the model-3 is taking a lot of capital and is turning into a real struggle for them, and the market for such cars may be limited.
 The first-adopter and hobbyists will all buy them - and then what?
+Tesla sells a few hundred thousand cars a year - most automakers sell that in a month.

 Then there is the fact that ever major car company on the planet, who are far better capitalized that Tesla, already has an electric car or one in the works.
 Nissan just introduced Leaf 2, and GM has its Bolt.
 Oh, don't be confused by "market cap" articles which say Tesla is worth more than Ford.
 I've already debunked that notion.
 "Market Cap" doesn't represent how much capital a car company has at its disposal, but rather how much the stock is worth, in theory.
 For companies like Tesla, it represents how much the founders can cash out of the deal, if they had to.

 I am not "anti-Tesla" or "anti-electric car" - only trying to be realistic, here.
 One massive recall and safety problem could bankrupt Tesla.
-Ford and GM are able to digest things like exploding gas tanks and ignition keys that shut off - and hundreds of similar issues.
+Ford and GM are able to digest things like exploding gas tanks and ignition keys that shut off while driving - and hundreds of similar issues.
 Tesla may succeed - it may be the rare start-up car company that takes off and stands on its own.
 But the track record for such companies is spotty.
 I think down the road, some other car company that wants to jump into the electric car business may buy Tesla, if Tesla hits a rough spot.
 How do you think GM was formed in the first place?
 Consolidation is the name of the game in the car business.

 As for Elio - well, they need a staggering amount of money to even start building an assembly line in their factory, and they are hundreds of millions in debt.
 It won't be until the wreckage settles to the ground that we find out what crashed that Hindenburg.